 - If you have any COVID symptoms, do not attend class in-person.
-Recordings of course sessions will be available on the course website. - If I have any COVID symptoms, lectures will be covered by a TA, held remotely (via Zoom), or held asynchronously (via video recording).
+The course will be podcasted with video. - If I have any COVID symptoms, lectures will be covered by a TA, held remotely (via Zoom), or held asynchronously (via video recording).